-Our Global Procurement Services team is responsible for executing appropriate due diligence and contract management procedures, such as an established request for proposal ("RFP") selection criterion, standard supplier Master Services Agreement ("MSA") templates and Engagement Compliance control mechanisms.
+Compliance control mechanisms.
 We expect our suppliers and their supply chain to comply fully with all applicable laws and regulations in the conduct of their business; therefore, although respecting human rights and environmental issues in the supply chain is ultimately our suppliers' responsibility, we take steps to communicate clearly our expectations to our suppliers.

 In 2021, we rolled out a new online Modern Slavery Training course to educate our Global Procurement Services team on State Street's Modern Slavery policy and the specific responsibilities of the Global Procurement Services organisation to mitigate Modern Slavery risks.
 The training has been a mandatory annual requirement for Global Procurement Services staff since July 2021.
-In 2022, we expanded the coverage of this training to encompass the Accounts Payable team.
+In 2022 and 2023, we updated the training and expanded the coverage of this training to encompass the Accounts Payable team and the Payment Hub respectively.